OSSPhilippines/exma/packages/exma/README.md

    from `.exma` files and check for syntax errors and to enable intellisense for the file type.
 3. `@exma/generator` - A programmatical command line interface used
-   by projects and that calls on external generators to make relevant code (like SQL schema, GraphQL, react components, etc.)
+   by projects and that calls on external plugins to make relevant code (like SQL schema, GraphQL, react components, etc.)
-4. `exma` - A stand alone command line tool used that calls on external generators to make relevant code (like SQL schema, GraphQL, react components, etc.)
+4. `exma` - A stand alone command line tool used that calls on external plugins to make relevant code (like SQL schema, GraphQL, react components, etc.)

 Please follow the steps below to properly contribute to this repository.